VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 2. Train a reward model on this data.

 3. Train the language model to produce responses that score highly according the reward model using a policy optimization algorithm.

+Talking with the resulting language model should feel more like talking to a chatbot that wants to provide answers rather than one that wants to finish our sentences.

 {{< reflist exclude="commoncrawl.org,kaggle.com,llama,huggingface.co/meta-llama,adayinthelifeofonegirl,huggingface.co/datasets,raunak-agarwal" >}}